13.6.19

 Underpainting of goat portrait with pan pastel & alcohol.

-Getting the drawing right from the start allows for an easier flow of the pastel layers.
-The underpainting is often started using Pan Pastels as the above photo indicates.
+Getting the drawing right from the start allows for a more effortless flow of the pastel layers.
+The underpainting is often started using Pan Pastels, as the above photo indicates.
 Pan Pastel colors are stored in their value range for easier and quick blocking in the color shapes.
-I like to use the handy Sofft Tools that look like mini spatulas with removable foam tips as seen in the above photo.
-I will take off the foam tips after use and give them a rinse with dish soap and let them dry for the next session.
-They do not last forever, especially when using them on pastel sandpaper but they are not so expensive to replace the worn-out tips.
+I like to use the handy Sofft Tools, which look like mini spatulas with removable foam tips, as seen in the above photo.
+I will remove the foam tips after use and rinse them with dish soap, then let them dry for the next session.
+They do not last forever, mainly when used on pastel sandpaper, but they are not too expensive to replace the worn-out tips.

 It is known that values do all the work while color gets all the credit!